 What Are the Best Ways to Enjoy This Time?

 Iceland is a beautiful country, with so many natural attractions to enjoy!
 These include Thingvellir National Park, the Geysir Geothermal Park and the Gulfoss Waterfall.
 The Seljalandsfoss Waterfall is another impressive waterfall, dropping 60 meters into a lake at the bottom.
-Its possible to walk behind the waterfall and admire the sunlight through the cascade of water.
+It’s possible to walk behind the waterfall and admire the sunlight through the cascade of water.
+Many of our tours of Iceland and Iceland package tours hit these hot spots with local specialists.

 Another popular place to visit is the beautiful Jokulsarlon Glacier Lagoon.
 The bright night sky is mirrored in the lagoon, which is filled with more icebergs at this time, as this is the period when they tend to break (or calve) from the glacier.
+Check out our 5-day tour package that explores the lagoon and more.
 For those who are keen to go whale watching, this is the optimal time, as there are more sightings recorded during the summer months.
+This Lava Tunnel & Whale Watching day trip conveniently organizes the whole experience for you.
 Jónsmessa (June 24) is the Summer Solstice Festival, which is evolving into a large music festival.
 And avid golfers shouldn’t miss the Arctic Open Golf Tournament!

 Many visitors travel to Iceland to witness the Midnight Sun and enjoy endless days.
 To experience the Midnight Sun in Iceland, visit in June – as close to the Summer Solstice as possible!
-The temperature in Iceland at this time of year is a pleasant 5-14 ºC – perfect for exploring the country and enjoying some of the many outdoor activities!
+The temperature in Iceland at this time of year is a pleasant 5-14 ºC – perfect for exploring the country and enjoying some of the many outdoor activities, like hiking among the waterfalls of the South or speeding between the glaciers on a buggy!
 Artists are drawn to their sketch pads and photographers reach for their cameras to capture the true splendor of Mother Nature – simply at its best.
+Find the perfect place to stay with our curated selection of hotels in Iceland.